Guatemala – International Service

 - Present a post-trip program for DU community

-- Complete short-term application packet: application form, two letters of recommendation and medical form.
+- Complete application packet: application form, two recommendations

 Includes housing, group excursions, three meals per day and airfare: